 Neuroplasticity is activated by experience and massed practice.
 Each time a task is practiced, it stimulates the brain and strengthens the neural connections responsible for that task.
 This is how children learn how to walk, write, and talk.

 The same concept applies to stroke rehabilitation.
 When a stroke survivor struggles with leg movement, for example, they can work on regaining function by practicing leg exercises on a consistent basis.
 This helps improve the brain’s ability to send signals to the leg that tell it when to move.

 Rehabilitation Focuses on Rebuilding All Skills

 Massed practice doesn’t just apply to movement, however.
-Most side effects of stroke can be cured by practicing associated skills.
+Most secondary effects of stroke can be cured by practicing associated skills.

 For example, stroke patients that struggle with speech difficulties can work with a Speech Language Pathologist to improve communication.
-This expert helps patients go through various speech therapy exercises that reteach the brain the skill of language.
+This rehabilitation expert teaches patients various speech therapy exercises that help the brain to regain the skill of language.

 The “cure” for regaining the ability to walk is not found in a pill or medication.
-Rather, the cure involves your own hard work and the brain’s adaptive abilities.
+Rather, the cure requires your hard work and the brain’s adaptive abilities.

 Avoid Snake Oil

-It’s worth repeating that there is no pill that can cure the side effects of stroke.
+It’s worth repeating that there is no pill that can cure the secondary effects of stroke.

 All impairments that occur after stroke are the result of neurological damage to the brain.
 No pill or Chinese herbal remedy can revive lost brain tissue.
 Only a dedicated stroke rehabilitation regimen can cure the effects of stroke.